ilyashusain/Kubernetes_Ansible_Job/README.md

 Here we create a playbook that integrates Ansible into our Kubernetes nginx pod.
 Typically on start-up, we would need to edit the nginx.conf file to proxy_pass for the jenkins server.
 Our ansible playbook automated this process.

 Create an ansible role called ```nginx_jenkins``` and create a task that will ssh into the nginx pod and configure the nginx.conf file for us.
-The script is pasted below:
+The script for the role is pasted below:

 ```
 ---